yakasov/HardPlus/Planned.md

 Zombified Piglins
 - chance to spawn from Nether Portals every tick increased to 6/2000 (from 3/2000)

-## Mob Spawning

-Mobs have double the chance to spawn (twice a second, from once a second)

-Mob pack sizes max out at 6 (from 4)

 ## Player

 On death, equipment will lose up to 20% durability (but will not fall below 5%)